 - Installing a dehumidifier to absorb existing moisture so as to create a dry crawl space

-- Laying a vapor barrier over the walls and floor of the crawl space to lock out moisture, pests, and water.
+- Laying a vapor barrier over the walls and floor of the crawl space to lock out moisture and water, and discourage pests

 Say Goodbye to Crawl Space Problems